squirrels-analytics/squirrels-analytics.github.io/docs/docs/concepts/models-seed.md

 1. **Automatic Schema Inference**: By default, Squirrels attempts to infer the schema from the CSV data.
 This behavior is controlled by the [environment variable] `SQRL_SEEDS__INFER_SCHEMA` (defaults to "true").

 2. **Explicit Type Casting**: When you set `cast_column_types: true` in the YAML file, Squirrels will use the column types you've defined, overriding the schema inference.

-For explicit type casting, the supported types are the same as the "general-purpose" data types supported by DuckDB, which can be found [here](https://duckdb.org/docs/stable/sql/data_types/overview.html#general-purpose-data-types).
-One exception is that the "decimal" type is treated as "double" since the seed gets stored in memory as a Polars DataFrame, and the "decimal" type for Polars is not stable according to the [Polars documentation](https://docs.pola.rs/api/python/stable/reference/api/polars.datatypes.Decimal.html).

 If both `SQRL_SEEDS__INFER_SCHEMA` and `cast_column_types` are false, the columns will be loaded as strings.